VirtualWolf/esp32-sensor-reader-mqtt/README.md

 # esp32-sensor-reader-mqtt
-A version of my [esp32-sensor-reader](https://github.com/VirtualWolf/esp32-sensor-reader) that reads from an attached AM2303/DHT22 temperature/humidity sensor and publishes the readings as JSON to a local MQTT broker.
-Uses Peter Hinch's [mqtt_as.py](https://github.com/peterhinch/micropython-mqtt/blob/master/mqtt_as/README.md) driver.
+A version of my [esp32-sensor-reader](https://github.com/VirtualWolf/esp32-sensor-reader) that reads from an attached DHT22 temperature/humidity sensor or Bosch BME280 temperature/humidity/air pressure sensor and publishes the readings as JSON to a local MQTT broker.
+Uses Peter Hinch's [mqtt_as.py](https://github.com/peterhinch/micropython-mqtt/blob/master/mqtt_as/README.md) MQTT library, as well as Robert Hammelrath's [BME280](https://github.com/robert-hh/BME280/) library if you're using a BME280 instead of a DHT22.

 ## Usage